cwpearson/website2/posts/20250127-some-bugs/index.md

 ### January 20 2025

-I paused an in-progress vacuum in the iRobot app and it rebooted into an error state.
+I paused an in-progress vacuum in the iRobot app and the robot rebooted into an error state.
+I had to press a button on the robot to clear that error.

 ![](20250120_1.jpeg)